JoeyCacciatore3/pixel-studio/DEPLOYMENT.md

 - **Build Command**: `npm run build`
 - **Install Command**: `npm ci`

 All settings are in `vercel.json` and can be customized in the Vercel dashboard.
+Vercel automatically handles:

+- Image optimization
+- CDN and edge network
+- Automatic HTTPS
+- Server-side rendering and API routes
+- Preview deployments for pull requests